 Disadvantages: It’s a bit hit-and-miss.
 Finding hosts at short-notice is often difficult and arrangements can fall through.
 You also need to build-up a positive reputation before hosts are likely to let you stay.
 Homes tend to be in residential areas (obviously!) so you’ll normally have to travel if you want to see the more interesting districts.

 Where does it work best?
 Just about anywhere such is the size of the global couchsurfing community but it’s generally most worthwhile in more expensive parts of the world.
 Big cities in Europe or North America have the most active couchsurfing scenes but there are plenty of potential hosts in the most unlikely of places these days.
-In regions like Scandinavia, Western Europe and North America where you can sometimes pay $30+ a night just for a bed in a sweaty dorm then you’d be a fool not to consider this.
+If you’re attempting something like our Scandinavia backpacking route as a budget traveller, you’d certainly be wise to consider it.

 Couchsurfing Tip – A good way to get positive references is to invite your friends to join and add you or to start by meeting people via their hangouts app.
 This is safer for both parties and might get you a reference if you behave and ask nicely.
 You can even consider offering your couch or showing travellers around your home town before you set off on your travels.
 If you are a guy, you’ll struggle to find a bed in many places with a profile that is barely filled out and has no references.